 Getting Your Classroom Ready

 1. Create an inviting classroom

 Need ideas?
 We’ve gathered real-life first grade classrooms for you to browse!

 In first grade, teacher planning and prep time are precious!
 It makes life a lot easier when you can purchase existing lessons, bundles, books, and pages.
-And why not support other teachers while you do it!
-Check out our favorite Teacher Pay Teachers sellers for first grade.
+And why not support other teachers while you do it?
+Check out our favorite Teachers Pay Teachers sellers for first grade.

 Your first graders are well on their way to becoming readers, so make this time extra special for them by setting up one of these awesome reading nooks.

 6. Fill your classroom library with these classic first grade books

 Here are 50 of our favorite first grade books.

 Early childhood teachers know that hands-on learning is essential.
 Sensory play encourages open-ended thinking, language development, and collaboration, and builds fine motor skills.
 Sensory materials are magically both engaging and calming.
 Here are our favorites!